Sheetalrana190/SEP_Assignment_3/README.md

 ### Balanced Training Data
 Developers want to know that the training data they are using is "balanced" (does not contain biases) because this will give them better AI models.

+### Assumptions :
+-	The client currently lacks an automated system for categorizing training questions.
+-	Developers have different preferences for category customization, requiring manual and automated options.
+-	Bias detection should be transparent and adjustable for developers.
+-	The system will integrate with existing AI model training environments.

 ---

 ## System Requirements :